raaasin/piece-wise-regression/README.md

 - `nearest_weight`: Weight assigned to nearest segments for prediction aggregation (default: 0.4)
 - `rest_weight`: Weight assigned to rest of the segments for prediction aggregation (default: 0.6)

-## Contributions

-Contributions and feature requests are welcome!
-Feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-"# reg-linear-forest"